Build a Production Rust Library in 6 Weeks

 Your coaches

-Bob Belderbos — Developer coach and builder with 11 years at Sun/Oracle and 6+ years coaching developers to ship maintainable software.
-Co-founded Pybites and built Pybites Platform (400+ Python exercises) and Rust Platform (60+ Rust exercises).
-100+ developers coached.
-Bob brings the Python perspective and coaches on bridging Python and Rust — including PyO3 integration, when to reach for Rust, and writing clean code in both languages.
+Bob Belderbos: Developer coach and builder with 10+ years at Sun/Oracle and 6+ years coaching developers to ship maintainable software.
+Co-founded Pybites and built its Python and Rust coding platforms (500+ exercises).
+150+ developers coached.
+Bob brings the Python perspective and coaches on bridging Python and Rust: PyO3 integration, when to reach for Rust, and writing clean code in both languages.

 Frequently asked questions